-A fundamental issue in ergodic theory is to comprehend the convergence of multilinear polynomial ergodic averages, both in norm and pointwise almost everywhere.
-This exploration began in the early 1930s with von Neumann's mean ergodic theorem \cite{vN} and Birkhoff's pointwise ergodic theorem \cite{BI}.
-In Furstenberg's work \cite{Fur0}, multilinear ergodic averages for linear polynomials and a single transformation emerged as a natural tool for identifying recurrent points and, consequently, arithmetic progressions within subsets of integers that possess positive upper density.
-This approach particularly leads to the well-known Szemer{\'e}di's theorem \cite{Sem1} and has sparked the development of a new field now referred to as ergodic Ramsey theory.
-Over the past century, significant progress has been made in this area of research, which we will summarize shortly.
+Multilinear polynomial ergodic averages lie at the heart of modern ergodic theory, and understanding their norm and almost everywhere behavior is a fundamental problem in the field.
+This began in the early 1930s with von Neumann's mean ergodic theorem \cite{vN} and Birkhoff's pointwise ergodic theorem \cite{BI}.
+In Furstenberg's fundamental work \cite{Fur0}, multilinear ergodic averages for linear polynomials and a single transformation emerged as a natural tool for identifying recurrent points and consequently, arithmetic progressions within subsets of integers with positive upper density.
+This approach led to an ergodic theoretic proof of Szemer{\'e}di's famous theorem \cite{Sem1} and sparked the development of a new field, ergodic Ramsey theory.
+Over the past century, significant progress has been made in this area of research, which we now briefly summarize.